dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 * Adding an `HTTP Strict-Transport-Security` (HSTS) header ensures all subsequent requests made by the client are over HTTPS.

-* Don't add the HSTS header or chose an appropriate `max-age` if SSL will be disabled in the future.
+* Don't add the HSTS header or chose an appropriate `max-age` if HTTPS will be disabled in the future.

 Add the */etc/nginx/proxy.conf* configuration file: